1948 United States Senate election in Texas: General election

-Johnson defeated Porter in November but by a narrower margin than Democrats in Texas usually obtained.
+Johnson defeated Porter in November by a narrower margin than Democrats in Texas usually obtained.
 Johnson returned to Washington as a senator and was permanently dubbed "Landslide Lyndon."
 Dismissive of his critics, Johnson happily adopted the nickname, though he came to dislike it in later years.

 Texas Republicans experienced increased voter support in the years that followed.
-Porter became a member of the Republican National Committee and provided crucial support to Dwight Eisenhower during Eisenhower's presidential candidacy in 1952, which enable him to obtain the Republican nomination over his main rival, Robert A. Taft.
+Porter became a member of the Republican National Committee and provided crucial support to Dwight D. Eisenhower during Eisenhower's presidential candidacy in 1952, which enabled him to obtain the Republican nomination over his main rival, Robert A. Taft.
 Eisenhower carried Texas in 1952 and again in 1956.
 In 1960, Democrat John F. Kennedy only narrowly won Texas, despite the presence of Johnson on the ticket as his vice presidential running mate.
 Republican John Tower won the 1961 special election to replace Johnson in the Senate, a further indication that Porter's 1948 candidacy had put Texas Republicans on the road to viability.

 Forty-two counties failed to report their results to the Texas Legislature in time to be canvassed, so their results are not included in the official vote totals.
 These missing returns were collected later and published as unofficial results.